pdonis/simpleblog3/README.md

 subdirectory, which give extremely plain HTML pages by default.

-Note that in order to use ``simpleblog``, you will need to have installed ``plib`` (my library of useful Python stuff, which is used in a number of places in ``simpleblog``).
-It is available from the Python Package Index at http://pypi.python.org/pypi/plib.
+Note that in order to use ``simpleblog``, you will need to have installed ``plib3`` (my library of useful Python 3 stuff, which is used in a number of places in ``simpleblog``).
+It is available from the Python Package Index at http://pypi.python.org/pypi/plib3.
 If you want to use YAML instead of JSON for your config and blog metadata files (I certainly find YAML much easier to type since I hate typing delimiters, as you will know if you read my blog), you will also need to have installed PyYAML, the YAML parsing library for Python (which in my opinion should be in the Python standard library).

+Note: ``simpleblog3`` is the Python 3 version of ``simpleblog``.
+If you are using Python 2, see https://pypi.python.org/pypi/simpleblog.

 Simpleblog's Architecture
 -------------------------